robert-altmiller/code_profiler/README.md

 ## Single or Multi-threaded Code Profiling Using Python Timer() Class Function Decorators and Globals() Namespace<br><br>

 There are many different code profilers that exist.
-Some of them are c-profiler, scalene, memory_profiler, py-spy, and yappi.
+Some of them are c-profile, scalene, memory_profiler, py-spy, and yappi.

   ![other_profilers.png](/code_profiler/readme_images/other_profilers.png)